Roleren/uORFomePipe/README.md

 # Preparing NGS data and annotation as ORFik experiment
 Here we subset to only do analysis on 3 stages: fertilzed(2to4 cells stage), Dome and Shield.

+You need to set these parameters in the orfikDirs function:
+1. mainPath: the directory to use for uORFomePipe results
+2. df.rfp, df.rna, df.cage: the Ribo-seq, RNA-seq and CAGE ORFik experiments
+3. organism: For GO analysis we need to know which organism this is (scientific name)
 ```r
 #¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤#
 # INIT (START HERE)